 This perspective demonstrates the de facto inactivity of the process due to several political aspects; a fact that eventually makes justice dependent on political contingency.
 In this regard, a highly protective legal framework for cabinet members, former and active, has been established within the Greek legal order.
-This framework tends to end up in a non-punishment system which empowers the mistrust towards institutions within society.
-Nevertheless, the inner characteristics of a ministerial position justify some sort of special treatment, under the principles reasonable inequalities.
-Therefore, in a possible amendment of article 86, the prosecution against ministers shall be entrusted to highly ranked and experienced prosecutors and the court competent for judging the relevant cases should remain a Special Court as specified in article 86, par.
-4. The results will be binary: on one hand objectivity will be secured at the uttermost level, on the other, a sense of equality and hence trust will be developed in society that ministers face the "natural judge" and thus possible criminal offenses do not remain unpunished.
+This framework tends to end up in a nonpunishment system which empowers the mistrust towards institutions within society.
+Nevertheless, the inner characteristics of a ministerial position justify some sort of special treatment, under the principles of reasonable inequalities as developed by John Rawls (1958: 165), since the role of ministers is of highest importance within the functioning of the State and hence objectivity shall be secured at the uttermost level.
+Therefore, in a possible amendment of article 86, the prosecution against ministers shall be entrusted to highly ranked and experienced prosecutors and the court competent for judging the relevant cases should remain a Special Court composed of judges of the Council of State and the Court of Cassation, as specified in article 86, par.
+4. The results will be binary: on one hand the demanded objectivity will be secured, on the other, a sense of equality and hence trust will be developed in society that ministers face the judiciary and thus possible criminal offenses do not remain unpunished.